San Diego Airbag Attorneys

 - Negligence — This applies when a manufacturer fails to exercise reasonable care in the design, manufacture, or distribution of an airbag, and that failure causes injury.
 This can include failures in testing, quality control, or providing adequate warnings about potential defects or risks associated with the airbag.

 Negligence requires proving that the manufacturer had a duty of care, breached that duty (i.e., failed to act reasonably), and that the breach directly caused the injury. - Strict Liability — This holds manufacturers accountable for injuries caused by defective products, regardless of whether the manufacturer was negligent.
-If the airbag was defective and that defect caused injury, the manufacturer can be held liable.
+If the airbag was faulty and that defect caused injury, the manufacturer can be held liable.

 It’s important to understand that strict product liability doesn’t mean “automatic” liability simply because an injury occurred and a product was involved.
 The injured party still needs to prove that the product was defective and that the defect was a substantial factor in causing the injury.
-While they don’t have to prove negligence (like a failure to follow safety regulations), they do have to prove a defect existed and that the defect caused their harm.
+While they don’t have to prove negligence (like a failure to follow safety regulations), they do have to demonstrate that a defect existed and that the defect caused their harm.

 In some instances, victims may need to provide additional crucial evidence to support their claims.
 For example, if you claim a design flaw in an airbag, you must prove one of these: